6. Continuous probability distributions#

 plt.show()

-Visually, see Figure 6.14, this model makes much sense, but again, some more rigorous statistical testing would be required to determine if someone has not been tampering with the lottery results, i.e., if data does not deviate from the uniform distribution significantly.
+Visually, see Figure 6.13, this model makes much sense, but again, some more rigorous statistical testing would be required to determine if someone has not been tampering with the lottery results, i.e., if data do not deviate from the uniform distribution significantly.
+Unfortunately, we cannot use the Kolmogorov–Smirnov test in the foregoing version as data are not continuous.
+See, however, Section 11.4.3 for the Pearson chi-squared test which is applicable here.

 Note